sybrenbolandit/veganscan-admin-api/README.md

-# Veganscan API
+# Veganscan Admin API
-API for getting product information
+API for managing product and ingredient information